About In Sofia’s Kitchen

 We see communities making authentic connections around the table enjoying the benefits of a Mediterranean lifestyle as they explore the world around them and beyond.

 Our Mission – we do:

-To deliver cooking workshops, pop up feasts, foodie retreats, global and local food adventures, cookbooks, Artisan food products and sharing our knowledge and understand about the Mediterranean lifestyle.
+To deliver food travel adventures, foodie retreats, cooking workshops for groups only, pop up feasts for groups only, cookbooks, Artisan food products and sharing our knowledge and understanding about the Mediterranean lifestyle.